QMCPACK/qmcpack/docs/running_docker.rst

    .. code-block:: bash

-      docker run -u root --env USER=`stat -c "%u" .`  -v <QMCPack Source Directory>:/home/user -it williamfgc/qmcpack-ci:ubuntu20-openmpi /bin/bash
+      docker run -u root --env USER=`stat -c "%u" .`  -v <QMCPACK Source Directory>:/home/user -it williamfgc/qmcpack-ci:ubuntu20-openmpi /bin/bash

    Flags used by `docker run` (Note: The flags -i and -t are combined above):

     `-u` : For building we need to run as the root user so that docker has write permissions for the build (e.g. install additional packages, allocating shared volume permissions, ect.).

-    `-v` : Replace `<QMCPack Source Directory>` with the direct path to your QMCPack directory, this maps it to our landing directory and gives docker access to the files
+    `-v` : Replace `<QMCPACK Source Directory>` with the direct path to your QMCPACK directory, this maps it to our landing directory and gives docker access to the files

     `-i` : Specifies the image to use